 If you have more than one IRA or multiple taxable brokerage accounts, transfer everything into just one for each type.

 There really is no need to have multiple accounts, and at different brokerages, unless you are a serious trader and each brokerage is better than others at dealing with certain kinds of investment types.

 And for those who use multiple credit cards, get rid of all but 2 or 3 if you are worried about your credit score, but if you can care less about that, then close all but one to make things easier on yourself.

 Take it a step further

-If you really want to get crazy organized, sign up for electronic statements and confirmations.
+If you really want to get crazily organized, sign up for electronic statements and confirmations.

-This way you only get an email whenever a document is issued, and have no papers to have pile up in all areas of your home.
+This way you only get an email whenever a document is issued, and have no papers to have piled up in all areas of your home.

 You can create a hierarchy of folders and save all of the PDFs for easy access when the time comes and it is much easier and quicker than fumbling with papers.